 - Finally, you’ll get a decision from the underwriter: approved, approved with conditions, suspended (meaning more documentation is needed) or denied.

-10. Close on your new home
+Step 10: Close on your new home

 “The closing process differs a bit from state to state,” Ailion says.
 “Mainly it involves confirming the seller has ownership and is authorized to transfer title, determining if there are other claims against the property that must be paid off, collecting the money from the buyer, and distributing it to the seller after deducting and paying other charges and fees.”

-The closing costs you’re responsible for can include:
+Common closing costs include:

 - Appraisal fee